 First Reconciliation is ordinarily celebrated in grade 2.
 Because of the importance of this sacrament, the amount of information that second graders must learn, and per Archdiocesan policy, preparation for First Reconciliation must start the year prior (or sooner) to the reception of the sacrament.
 Preparation includes sessions with the parents and children to supplement the classroom instruction.
 First Reconciliation is usually celebrated during Lent.

 - For those who attend St. Francis Borgia School, preparation for First Reconciliation is part of the first grade school curriculum.

 - For those enrolled in the parish Christian Formation program, preparation begins in first grade.
-Details regarding preparation and requirements are listed in the First Reconciliation section of the Child Ministry page.
+Details regarding preparation and requirements are listed in the First Reconciliation section of the Sacrament Preparation page.